U.S. offers to send envoy to North Korea to free jailed missionary

 The North's official Rodong Sinmun continued the conciliatory note in a commentary carried on Tuesday saying the state was open to friendly ties with any country "on a basis of mutual respect and equality, even with capitalist countries."

-U.S. Deputy Secretary of State William Burns said on Tuesday in Seoul that the United States and South Korea were concerned about the prospect of "further reckless behaviour" from Pyongyang.
+U.S. Deputy Secretary of State William Burns said on Tuesday in Seoul that the United States and South Korea were concerned about the prospect of "further reckless behavior" from Pyongyang.

 In 2013, North Korea launched a months-long barrage of threats against South Korea, Japan and the United States, saying it would stage missile and nuclear strikes, triggering a sharp escalations in tensions and military deployments.

-Burns said that both Washington and Seoul were willing to return to "credible" talks but only if Pyongyang was committed to "authentic negotiations aimed at denuclearisation".
+Burns said that both Washington and Seoul were willing to return to "credible" talks but only if Pyongyang was committed to "authentic negotiations aimed at denuclearization".

 He did not comment on Bae.